Hyperbolic Flexors

 Hyperbolic cardboard

-Here’s four vertices together, with 7 triangles each.
-Notice how it contorts into the familiar saddle shape.
+Four flexors together, 7 triangles each.
+Notice how it contorts into the familiar saddle shape of hyperbolic space.